whoisusmanali/ScriptGenius/README.md

 # ScriptGenius

 ScriptGenius is a project that leverages the power of the Large Language Model (LLM) technology, specifically LLam 2 by Meta, to generate blog content automatically.
-The project provides a user-friendly interface developed using Streamlit, allowing users to interactively generate blog posts based on various prompts and preferences.
+The project provides a user-friendly interface developed using Streamlit, allowing users to interactively generate blog posts based on various prompts and preferences. <br />
+To download the model Follow this link: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main <br />
+And download the any ".bin" file <br />
+OR just use the Transformers Pipelines to ge the better results

 ## Features